-- Address transportation equity barriers in the City of Poughkeepsie by reducing safety, reliability, and access barriers on Route 9, the Route 44/55 arterials, Main Street, and other high crash or congested roads in the city.
+- Address transportation equity barriers in the City of Poughkeepsie by reducing safety, reliability, and access barriers on Route 9, the Route 44/55 arterials, Main Street, and other high crash streets in the city.

 - Address transportation equity barriers in the Village of Wappingers Falls by reducing safety, reliability, and access barriers on Routes 9 and 9D.

-- Address transportation equity barriers in the Harlem Valley by expanding transit access and reducing walking and bicycling barriers in centers on or near Route 22.
+- Address transportation equity barriers in Dover and Amenia by expanding transit access and reducing walking and bicycling barriers in centers.

 - Tailor transportation solutions to meet the needs of our focus areas and populations when needed to remove barriers and expand access.

-- Develop relationships with community-based organizations that work in identified focus areas or with focus populations and leverage those relationships to help inform culturally sensitive practices and policies.
+- Develop relationships with community-based organizations that work in identified focus areas or with focus populations and leverage those relationships to help inform culturally relevant practices and policies.

 - Consider transportation equity when evaluating potential transportation improvements.
 Provide priority in our selection criteria for projects that improve access in identified focus areas or places with high shares of focus populations.